cd127/cs448b-assignment4/README.md

  18. Click on "Visualize!"
  19. Watch Portugal's early start followed by France's aspirations for Africa 19a.
 Disable clearing of points if you wish to look into the data at the end 19b.
-Feel free to pause at any time and explore the data by zooming/panning at will 19c.
+Feel free to explore the data by zooming/panning at will 19c.
 Pay attention to the descriptive text displayed in the boxes on the left - it is customized!

  20. Once you are done with this, press the Back button at the top left